UltimateWarr/Ultimate-Warrior-V2/README.md

 * Access to exclusive discord server for discussion about the module (changelog, feature requests, support), with resources to further optimize your gameplay (custom game configuration files for minimising input lag, fps enhancement, AHK).
 * Suitable for players with both low & high ping.
 * All races supported.
+* PvE and PvP support.
 * Full glyph & EP support, knockdown, stagger & push support.
 * Ping, enable/disable & many other commands.
 * Continual updates & optimizations, new features and support for future patches.

-Lifetime access 75€ via PayPal, message me on Discord for more information (config file/README/testimonials available to view on request):
+Lifetime access 75€ via PayPal, message me on Discord for more information (config file/README/testimonials/additional videos available to view on request):

 **Trials now available under certain conditions.**